5 Reasons SLU's Cybersecurity Program Is Right For You

 Target.
 P.F.
 Chang.
 Neiman Marcus.
 Michaels.
 Sally Beauty.

 The list of companies that have fallen victim to data breaches involving customers’ credit and debit accounts grows every day.

 Private businesses are not the lone victims of cybercrime.
-Government agencies, health care, finance, law enforcement agencies and academia all need information security professionals who can protect their data assets.
+Governments, health care, finance, law enforcement and academia all need information security professionals who can protect their organizations' data assets.

 “There is increasing demand for specialized security professionals to protect the computing resources, intellectual properties and security of our organizations and country,” says Dr. Vyas Krishnan, professor and chair of the Department of Computer Science & Information Systems in Saint Leo’s Donald R. Tapia School of Business.

 “Even the President of the United States has said that America’s economic prosperity in the 21st century depends on cybersecurity.
 But right now, there’s a critical shortage of qualified cybersecurity professionals.”